 Each of these stages benefits from a laser sharp understanding of how the target audience will respond and react to it, and how they value it in their busy lives.
 To achieve buy-in at a senior level (often with the Board), and to help size up the opportunity, quantitative research is used.
 This approach also helps identify such things as pricing strategies.

-Classically, there are three stages of research:
+There are three stages of research:

 1. Qualitative research for proposition development